Travel and Other Reimbursable Expenses – Policies and Guidelines

-3. Corporate Travel Card:
+3. Corporate Travel and Hospitality Card:

-The University prefers that employees use the Corporate Travel Card wherever possible because it minimizes the requirement to carry cash.
+The University prefers that employees use the Corporate Travel and Hospitality Card wherever possible because it minimizes the requirement to carry cash.
 This has safety implications for the individual traveller and cash flow implications for the University.
 Card use also enables the collection of travel expense statistics to improve the University’s negotiating leverage with travel suppliers.
 In other words, better data on where our travel dollars are spent enables the University to negotiate better deals to save departments and research grant money.
-The Corporate Travel Card is the most cost effective method of financing University travel.
+The Corporate Travel and Hospitality Card is the most cost effective method of financing University travel.

-An AMEX Travel Card is issued in the name of the employee, who takes personal responsibility for the payment of charges incurred with the card.
+An AMEX Travel and Hospitality Card is issued in the name of the employee, who takes personal responsibility for the payment of charges incurred with the card.
 The card allows 45 days from the statement due date to settle an account thereby providing ample time to process an expense reimbursement claim and submit payment to AMEX before delinquency charges are levied.
 Note: The University is not responsible for delinquency charges and will not reimburse for these charges.

 An expense reimbursement form should be completed by the employee and submitted for approval once the costs of travel have been incurred or the travel has been completed, which ever comes first.
 Original receipts must be included and attached to the AMEX statement. (see How to Claim an Expense Reimbursement).